I’ll forgive you if you’ve never heard of a tandem garage.

 Such associated costs have made owners stick with them, increasing their popularity.

 Due to their smaller driveways and single entrances, tandem garages are, in most cases, dashingly appealing.
-This is in complete contrast to a double garage that takes more space, which might make it look out of shape.
+This completely contrasts with a double garage that takes more space, which might make it look out of shape.

 It works well for people who have both regular and seasonal cars